Products and Commutators of Martingales in $H_1$ and ${\rm BMO}$: Introduction

 \begin{remark} \begin{enumerate}[{\rm (i)}] \item We will show that Theorem \ref{thm-bilinear} is somewhat sharp in the sense of duality.
 For this, we will rely this theorem to its dual and use the characterization of pointwise multipliers of $\mathrm{BMO}$ given in \cite{NS2014}.
 Precisely, if Theorem \ref{thm-bilinear} holds true for $\mathcal Y$ with $\mathcal Y\subset H_{\log}$, then

 \item As quoted above, in the same problem on $\R^n$, the Orlicz function $\Phi$ in \eqref{1.1y} that appears in the definition of $H_{\log}$ is replaced by the Musielak--Orlicz function $\varphi$ in \eqref{1.1x}; see \cite{BGK2012}.
 The dependence in $x$ is there for the behavior at $\infty$ in $\R^n$ and does not appear in local results or periodic ones; see, for instance, \cite{BIJZ2007,cky18,yyz21,zyy22} in the Euclidean space.
-It is natural to find the same Orlicz function here as that for periodic functions on $\R$ or for the dyadic situation. \end{enumerate} \end{remark}
+It is natural to find the same Orlicz function here as that for periodic functions on $\R$ or for the dyadic situation which was studied by Bakas et al. \cite{BPRS2020}.

+\item We would like to mention that Odysseas Bakas, Zhendong Xu, Yujia Zhai, and Hao Zhang \cite{BXZZ} have independently obtained the analog of Theorem \ref{thm-bilinear}.
+They then developed very interesting generalizations to $H^p$ for any $p\in (0,1)$ and to martingales related to non probability measures, while our article takes another direction.
+It is worth mentioning that in Theorem \ref{thm-bilinear} we insist on the meaning of the product.
+An analog of the definition of the product as a distribution as in the classical case does not seem available in general.
+This is why we define the product as a semi-martingale, namely a sum of a martingale and a process with bounded variation. \end{enumerate} \end{remark}

 The next observation will be central in our further developments and gives another way to see the products involved in the theorem.
 Observe that $L(f,g)$ converges in $L^1$ and almost surely (for short a.s.).
 When $n\to\infty$, since $f_n g_n$ converges also a.s., the same is valid for $G(f,g)_n$ but the fact that we only know that it is in $H_{\log}$ does not allow us to recover the martingale from its a.s. limit.
 Nevertheless it is the case when $f$ is an $L^2$-martingale and, in this case, the decomposition can also be written in terms of limit values at $\infty.$ In general, the $H_{\log}$ part of the product can be recovered as a limit, using the density of $L^2$-martingales in $H_1.$